-Finding: The proposed amendments to the Coburg Zoning Code enhance economic opportunity and vitality in the Central Business District.
-The form-based code overlay will ensure development in the downtown reflects the rural and historic character of the area and provide an attractive, pedestrian-oriented built environment within the downtown.
-The formula-based business restrictions prohibit large commercial structures but allow for smaller formula-based commercial establishments as conditional uses, based on consideration of relevant issues such as the existence of other similar business in the vicinity and the mutual benefits the proposed use would have on the downtown and other existing businesses.
-The regulations addressing formula-based businesses will foster a hospitable business environment for small businesses and entrepreneurs, protecting the community's economic vitality by ensuring a diversity of businesses with sufficient opportunities for independent entrepreneurs, as well as supporting existing businesses.
-In this way, the regulations satisfy the policies of Goal 9.
+Finding: The proposed amendments to the Coburg Zoning Code enhance the code for further economic opportunity and vitality in the Central Business district.
+The form based code overlay will ensure development in the downtown reflects the rural and historic character of the area and provide an attractive, pedestrian-oriented character for the downtown.
+Reducing formula-based businesses fosters a more hospitable business environment for small businesses and entrepreneurs.